TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.15.md

 ---

-And he went and joined himself to one of the citizens of that country; and he sent him into his fields to feed swine.
+He went and joined himself to one of the citizens of that country, and he sent him into his fields to feed pigs.